Akbar's tomb: History

-Architecture
+Architecture and ornamentation

-The south gate is the largest, with four white marble chhatri-topped minarets which are similar to (and pre-date) those of the Taj Mahal, and is the normal point of entry to the tomb.
+The south gate is the largest, with four white marble chhatri-topped minarets, which are similar to (and pre-date) those of the Taj Mahal, and is the normal point of entry to the tomb.
 The tomb itself is surrounded by a walled enclosure 105 m square.
 The tomb building is a four-tiered pyramid, surmounted by a marble pavilion containing the false tomb.
 The true tomb, as in other mausoleums, is in the basement.

 The buildings are constructed mainly from a deep red sandstone, enriched with features in white marble.
 Decorated inlaid panels of these materials and a black slate adorn the tomb and the main gatehouse.
-Panel designs are geometric, floral and calligraphic, and prefigure the more complex and subtle designs later incorporated in Itmad-ud-Daulah's Tomb.
+Panel designs are geometric, floral and calligraphic, and prefigure the more complex and subtle designs later incorporated in Itmad-ud-Daulah's tomb.
+There are four gateways in the tomb, which were built using red sandstone and design were inlaid using marble.
+The roof of the gateway has four kiosks.
+The magnificence of the gateway is inspired by the Buland Darwaza.

+Mariam-uz-Zamani, after the death of her husband, Akbar, laid a large garden around his tomb, which originally had an open baradari (pleasure pavilion) built during the reign of Sikander Lodi, in 1495 AD.
+After her death in May 1623, she was buried here near her husband's tomb and the baradari was converted into a fine mausoleum by her son, Jahangir.
+She stands as the only wife of Akbar buried closed to him.

+The first floor of the tomb, has cloisters on four sides having arches, and has a hall where the tombstone of Akbar lies.
+The hall also consist tombstones of Shakr-un-Nissa Begum and Aram Banu Begum, the two daughters of Akbar.

+Desecration of the tomb

+On 28 March 1688, during the reign of Aurangzeb, Jats rose in rebellion under the leadership of Raja Ram Jat.
+Mughal prestige suffered a blow when Jats ransacked Akbar's tomb, plundering and looting the gold, jewels, silver, and carpets.
+The grave was opened and the late king's bones were burned.
+This successful raid followed a previous unsuccessful attempt in 1685 and resulted in an escalation of the conflict between the Mughals and the Jats.